koukouding/SimpleSpaceShooter-Unity/README.md

 # SimpleSpaceShooter-Unity-HomeWork
+Use arrow keys to move, hit Space to fight.
 ##Unity 5.3.5
 A Simple SpaceShooter game including Force System and Boss Fight, though both of them are simple too.
-It is actually a college homework,thought I done the code by myself, the artwork is not mine, some of them were given from my teacher, Wang, and the rest of them were download from unity's official website.
+It is actually a college homework,though I've done the code by myself, the artwork is not mine, some of them were given from my teacher, Wang, and the rest of them were download from unity's official website.

 [->>>【PLAY】](https://koukouding.github.io/SimpleSpaceShooter-Unity-HomeWork/)